mbaraa/eloi/README.md

 eloi -S pulseaudio-equalizer
 ```

-This will list all ebuild that has _pulseaudio-equalizer_ in their name, with some other details, like version, overlay name, use flags, licens, ...
+This will list all ebuild that has _pulseaudio-equalizer_ in their name, with some other details, like version, overlay name, use flags, license, ...

 #### Enable an Overlay repository